 TypeScript

-onUpdate(entries); // Only captures the lightweight callback reference
+// Only the lightweight function reference is closed over.

 }